Welcome to today's edition of the Rush 24-7 podcast.

 I mean, this is incomprehensible.

-It'd be bad enough if this were happening in a vacuum, but it is happening while Obama and the Democrats are in quicksand.
+I mean, it'd be bad enough if this were happening in a vacuum, but it is happening while Obama and the Democrats are in quicksand.

-I must have had a heart attack when he heard of this.
+Even Carl Rove, he must have had a heart attack when he heard of this.

-Carl was flying, I think, from Washington to Texas, or vice versa, when he heard about Kathy McMorris Rogers.
+Carl was flying, I think, from Washington to Texas or vice versa when he heard about Kathy McMorris-Rogers.

-He didn't care about immigration, but when you tell Rove that the Affordable Care Act is here to stay, that's what he's out raising money on, is repealing it or getting rid of it, except for a couple things in it.
+He didn't care about immigration, but when you tell Rove that the Affordable Care Act is here to stay, that's what he's not raising money on, is repealing it or getting rid of it, except for a couple things in it.

 It really is mind-boggling.

-Just set it.
+Just said it.

-A couple other things here after this, so don't go away.
+A couple other things here after this.

 Okay, that's it, ladies and gentlemen.